pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

 * :py:func:`avionicsNeedsDrawing` to optimize drawing of the custom device.

+* Drawing *within* the avionics device (bezel and screen):

+  * :doc:`xpgl`: OpenGL, when content type is :data:`WindowContentTypeOpenGL`
+  * :doc:`panelgraphics`: Panel Graphics, when content type is :data:`WindowContentTypePanelGraphics`
+  * :doc:`display_window_browser`: HTML, javascript, when content type is :data:`WindowContentTypeBrowser`

-When working with avionics devices, all coordinates for drawing & mouse events are in texels, with (0,0) origin in the lower left corner.
+.. note:: When working with avionics devices, all coordinates for drawing & mouse events are in texels, with (0,0)
+          origin in the lower left corner.
 X-Plane handles scaling for popped-out 2D windows.
-When your draw function is called, OpenGL is properly set for the device's viewport.

 .. _built-in devices: